 - Don’t bring your dog to the dog park if he’s ill, showing signs of illness, or injured.
 Making him play freely in the park could get other dogs sick or make his condition worse.

 - If your dog is aggressive, don’t bring him to the park.
 This will be a risk to other dogs and humans playing in the park.
-Look for other ways to exercise and play with your dog instead like behavior modification and other forms of training.
+Look for other ways to exercise and play with your dog instead, like behavior modification and other forms of training.

 - Don’t bring your intact female dog that’s in heat to the dog park.
 If another intact male dog is also there, which couldn’t control himself, unplanned breeding will most likely happen.
 What’s even worse is, if there are two or more intact male dogs are around, there’s a risk that they’d fight over your dog.

 - Babies or small children should not be brought to the dog park too.
 Just like young puppies, children’s immunity is still weak.
 Making them roam around the park with strange dogs exposes them to many harmful bacteria and parasites.
-There are also time when dogs could get a little too curious of your baby.
+There are also times when dogs could get a little too curious of your baby.
 Or they could run into your baby or children while playing.
 There are also times when a dog’s predatory drive is triggered by running children.
-You’ll never know what disaster awaits to your baby.
+You’ll never know what disaster awaits your baby.

 - Don’t bring your dog’s toys, especially if he has possession aggression issues.

 - Socialize your dog in a controlled environment before bringing him to a dog park.
-This way, you have the assurance that things won’t turn bad since your dog already knows how to act around other dogs and other people.
+This way, you have the assurance that things won’t turn bad, since your dog already knows how to act around other dogs and other people.

 - Before getting in, read the rules posted outside the dog park’s gate.
-Follow the instructions as this will be beneficial to you, your dog, and the others too.
+Follow the instructions, as this will be beneficial to you, your dog, and the others too.
 Check if the park is already overcrowded or if there’s an aggressive behavior in the park too.